 Anyone under age 16 must be accompanied and supervised by an adult.

 All overnight camping in the primitive campgrounds and cabins must make reservations prior to visit.
-For reservations call the caretaker at the phone number listed below.
+For reservations text the caretaker at the phone number listed below.
 You will also be required to complete a waiver form.

 Hunting is not allowed on the Weogufka State Forest property.

 Horses are not allowed on any of the hiking trails on the Weogufka State Forest property.

 Items brought in must be carried out, including trash.
 There are no trash receptacles or trash pickup service available at the Weogufka State Forest.